adamavenir/sarahavenir.com/content/reading/the-places-that-scare-you-pema-chodron.md

 ---
-title: "The Places That Scare You by Pema Chodron"
+title: "The Places That Scare You"
+author: "Pema Chodron"
 date: "2020-01-11"
+image: the-places-that-scare-you.jpg
 ---